How to find business email addresses? A list of best tips and tools

 ‘Top tools’ used to find company email addresses

-Looking at where to find business email addresses online, there are masses of digital tools—apps and websites—to help you track down and validate missing email addresses.
+Looking at where to find business email inbox online, there are masses of digital tools—apps (e.g., small business recruitment software) and websites (e.g., Smallbiz Tools)—to help you track down and validate missing email addresses.

 Here are a few of the more popular systems and a suggestion of their key features.

-Hunter includes a company contact email address finder, a domain search, and a verification process.
+Hunter includes a professional business email address finder, a domain search, and a verification process.
 You can focus on a business or an individual.
-Their free plan gives you a generous 150 credits per month: enough to take a test drive to see if it’s worth expanding into one of their four paid tiers.
+Their free plan gives you a generous 150 credits per month: enough to take a test drive to see if it’s worth expanding into a paid plan .

 Lusha offers its users a prospecting platform, an extension, API, and as many integrations as you need to make any business email lookup as simple as possible.
 Lusha returns email addresses, phone numbers, business and personal contacts on each contact card, with plenty of filters to narrow your searches.